kojiwell/deploy_havana/_sources/add_volume.txt

 If the bash script finshed fine, Cinder Volume should be ready.

-Create and attach a volume.
+Create and attach a volume
 ---------------------------

 Go back to host01(Management Host), and execute this. ::